SixArm/mast-cell-help/topics/shop-for-shampoo/index.md

 # Shop for shampoo

 Shampoo recommended by mast cell people.
-Try to read ingredients lists carefully, because you may want to avoid citric acid, sodium laurel sulfate, or other additives.
+Try to read ingredients lists carefully.
+You may want to avoid parabans, sulphates such as sodium laurel sulfate, citrus-related ingredients such as citric acid, preservatives such as formaldehyde,
+or other additives such as colors or scents or preservatives.
+Some patients report better success by rotating i.e. changing the shampoo brand each day or week.

 * [Renpure - Biotin Collagen Thickening Conditioner](https://www.renpure.com/products/hair/biotin-collagen-thickening-conditioner/)

 * [Odele - Volumizing Shampoo](https://odelebeauty.com/products/volumizing-shampoo)